DeluxeOwl/chronicle/README.md

 }
 ```

 This is an interface that defines an `Append` method that also provides the `TX` (transactional) type.
-It's implemented by the following event logs: postgres, sqlite, memory and pebble.
+It's implemented by the following event logs: postgres, sqlite and memory.

 An `aggregate.TransactionalRepository` uses this kind of event log to orchestrate processors.